SOUTHERN WAY MCCLELLAND COMMISSIONS

 Artists John Meade and Emily Karanikolopoulos, who have been awarded the $250,000 Southern Way McClelland Commission 2018 for their elegant sculpture, Love Flower to be installed in August 2019.

-Three monumental contemporary sculptures were installed along the Peninsula Link freeway in Melbourne’s south east on the 14 December 2012, before the official opening of the freeway in January 2013, as part of a unique partnership between Southern Way and McClelland Sculpture Park + Gallery.
+Three monumental contemporary sculptures were installed along the Peninsula Link freeway in Melbourne’s south east in 2012, as part of a unique partnership between Southern Way and McClelland Sculpture Park + Gallery.

 These works form part of the Peninsula Link Sculpture Commission and the biennial Southern Way McClelland Commission.
-This program will alternate between two sites, one on Cranbourne Road, the other near Skye Road, both adjacent to Peninsula Link freeway.
+This program will alternate between two sites near the Cranbourne Road and Skye Road exits, both adjacent to Peninsula Link freeway.
 Each sculpture will be on display for four years, with a total 14 sculptures being commissioned over the next 25 year period.
-After display on the Peninsula Link freeway, the works will form part of McClelland’s permanent collection.
+After display on the Peninsula Link freeway, the works become part of McClelland’s permanent collection of outdoor sculptures.
 McClelland was awarded the Creative Partnerships Australia 2013 SME Award for its work with Southern Way’s Peninsula Link Freeway.